Alfred Marks: Biography

 In 1965 he appeared in Bill Naughton's Spring & Port Wine at the Mermaid Theatre, London, playing Rafe, and in 1967, he toured Australia for J. C. Williamson Theatres in that play.
 In 1968, he played the lead in The Young Visiters, a musical version of the turn of the 20th century Daisy Ashford novel (written when she was nine and published as submitted by her with the spelling errors) at the Piccadilly Theatre in London.
 When he was the subject of This Is Your Life in December 1971, he was surprised by Eamonn Andrews at London's Garrick Theatre.
 Marks was a fine bass-baritone and appeared regularly on the BBC TV series 'The Good Old Days'.
 One of his most memorable renditions was of Kipling's 'The Road to Mandalay', in the version made famous by Peter Dawson.
-He appeared as "Wilfred Shadbolt" in a video production of the Gilbert and Sullivan opera The Yeomen of the Guard in 1982.
+He appeared as "Wilfred Shadbolt" in a video production of the Gilbert and Sullivan opera The Yeomen of the Guard in 1982, and the title role in The Mikado for English National Opera in January 1989 where his musicianship and "warmly modulated bass-baritone" allied with "easy projection of the text into this large auditorium", resulted in a "slyly underplayed, faultlessly controlled comic performance".

 While on tour in Australia, Marks was appointed the second King of Moomba (1968) by the Melbourne Moomba festival committee.
 When asked what his qualifications were, he quipped (in full Cockney):